-What are the language proficiency requirements for my chosen Bain office(s)?
+Are there any language proficiency requirements for my chosen Bain office?

-Southeast Asia - Mandarin Chinese, Thai, Vietnamese, Tagalog, Bahasa Melayu or Bahasa Indonesia (all optional)
+- Southeast Asia: All optional—Mandarin Chinese, Thai, Vietnamese, Tagalog, Bahasa Melayu, or Bahasa Indonesia

 I don’t have working rights or I need visa sponsorship, am I eligible for this program?